wollemannone/flags-raising-from-zero/README.md

 ### The traslation in material

-To bring a new layer in the project we were asked to not only use pencil and paper to issue instruction but also involve other material, format, technique etc. The aim was to
+To bring a new layer in the project we were asked to not only use pencil and paper to issue instruction but also involve other material, format, technique etc.

 ![](images/Algo_2.all.jpg)